Yasuhiro Ogawa: Tokyo Yakult Swallows

-He started the year by giving the Swallows their first victory on the March 28 opening day match against the Baystars.
-On April 11, despite being charged with a balk while trying to do a pickoff to third, he held the Baystars at bay and notched his 3rd straight win.
-With this, he became the first Swallows pitcher in 44 years to win 3 consecutive starts since starting the opening day(since Hiromu Matsuoka in 1970).
+He started the year by earning the Swallows' their first victory in the March 28 opening day match against the BayStars.
+On April 11, despite being charged with a balk while attempting a pickoff to third, he held the BayStars to runs and earned his 3rd consecutive win.
+With this, he became the first Swallows pitcher in 44 years to win 3 consecutive starts to begin a season, since Hiromu Matsuoka in 1970.

 Unfortunately, his winning streak came to a halt when a batted ball struck his right hand during a game against Hanshin on the April 18, where he also gave up 4 runs.
 He was diagnosed with a fracture in his right hamate hook bone and was taken off the active roster 2 days later.
 He underwent rehabilitation for 2 months and returned on July 12, but he surrendered 5 runs to the Baystars and once again earned the loss.
 He managed to get his game back on his next outing however, when held the Carps scoreless for 7 innings.